Al Qaeda leader urges support for ousting Syria's Assad

 Zawahri, who took over as Al Qaeda chief after Osama bin Laden was killed last year, said “the Islamic nation” needed to focus on the goal of helping to “liberate Palestine” - a reference to Israel and the occupied territories where there are zones of Palestinian self-rule.

-He said governments should annul peace treaties with Israel, criticized Turkey, Iran and Arab governments in the Gulf, and ridiculed Palestinian President Mahmoud Abbas for seeking peace with the Jewish state.
+He said governments should annul peace treaties with Israel, criticised Turkey, Iran and Arab governments in the Gulf, and ridiculed Palestinian President Mahmoud Abbas for seeking peace with the Jewish state.

 He singled out Egypt, saying the Muslim Brotherhood-led government was serving Israel by guarding its borders according to the terms of the Camp David peace treaty.